 Here’s a summary:

-Brain Wallets: To securely setup a wallet, users must download a brain wallet application from GitHub or use an online tool.
-Once they’re offline, user can enter a salt and passphrase to generate a wallet (private key).
+Brain Wallets: To securely set up a wallet, users must download a brain wallet application from GitHub or use an online tool.
+Once they’re offline, the user can enter salt and passphrase to generate a wallet (private key).
 The private key will be exposed and must be immediately stored securely.
 Brain wallets provide a one-type transactional facility as transacting will expose the private key to some web front.
 Therefore, any time coins are sent from a brain wallet, a new one has to be made.
-Brain wallets can be challenging to (securely) set up for those who lack technical know-how and provide close to zero positive UX features in terms of transactions.
+Brain wallets can be challenging to (securely) set up for those who lack the technical know-how and provide close to zero positive UX features in terms of transactions.

-Hardware Wallets: Hardware wallets, like Ledger, can be setup by connecting the wallet to a computer device that has downloaded the supporting software of the hardware wallet (like Ledger Live).
+Hardware Wallets: Hardware wallets, like Ledger, can be set up by connecting the wallet to a computer device that has downloaded the supporting software of the hardware wallet (like Ledger Live).
 After that, a pin is set on the hardware device to initiate its functionality.
 Next, users move along the steps presented in the supporting software till they are prompted to create a 24-word seed phrase that is typically written down somewhere.
 Once the seed phrase is approved, private keys are created and stored in the hardware wallet.